Home

 What Is A Just War?

 Wars rage across the stage of history right down into our day.
 Is there such a thing as a just war or is all war wrong?
-Do we support or oppose war simply on the advice of our political leaders or has God laid down His terms of engagement which cannot be broken?
+Do we support or oppose war simply on the advice of our political leaders or has God laid down His terms of engagement for a holy war which cannot be broken?
 It is impossible in such a short report as this to go into great detail; however, we will lay down general principles and give you much "food for thought" on the topic of a just war.

 At the beginning we have to realize two very important things.
 First, God's laws for war and the wars of Israel in the Old Testament were a picture of our spiritual warfare in the New Covenant age.
 From them we learn the principles of spiritual warfare.
 Second, the wars of the Old Testament were physical wars and the laws governed natural warfare which means they are still applicable in our natural wars today.
 God does not change.